 Answer: Since we support 30-day refunds and because we encounter certain transaction issues from PayPal (for example, double payments and subscription problems), we need to be able to track payments in order to give customers the service we offer.
 We only duplicate the information since PayPal already has it.

-It's important to note that neither Swish nor PayPal have your Mullvad account number since we encrypt it.
-If, however, you send a bank wire or Swish payment, the bank will have the account number in its "message" field of the transaction.
+It's important to note that PayPal does not have your Mullvad account number since we encrypt it.
+If, however, you send a bank wire or Swish payment, the account number will exist in the "message" field of the transaction.